arimue/PlanetScope_landslide_tracking/tutorial/Tutorial2_Offset_Tracking_L3B.md

 matches = preprocessing.generate_matchfile_from_groups(groups, dt_min = 180, path = work_dir, check_existence=True)
 ```

-Finally, there is also a function to that finds the true view angle difference between potential matches – in case you want to manually select scene pairs and not automatically form groups as suggested in the [first Tutorial](./Tutorial1_Data_Search.md).
+Finally, there is also a function to that finds the true view angle difference between potential matches – in case you want to manually select scene pairs and not automatically form groups as suggested in [Tutorial 1](./Tutorial1_Data_Search.md).
 All you need to provide is the DataFrame obtained from searching the Planet catalog and the matches you want to evaluate:

 ``` python
 ratings = preprocessing.rate_match(scenes, matches)